XenKys/belin.db/README.md

 ##### set(key, value)

-Set a key and a value
+Set a value to a key

 ##### get(key)

-Get a key with its values
+Get the value of a key

 ##### delete(key)

-Delete the key with its values
+Delete the value of a key

 ##### has(key)

-Check if has the key
+Check if a key exists

 ##### all()

-Get all the keys with them values
+Get the JSON file

 ##### clear()

-Delete all keys with them values
+Delete all saved data

 ##### replace(path)

-Replace the saved data in the file with the data from another file
+Replace all saved data with that of another JSON file

-##### push(key, element)
+##### push(key, item)

-Add an element to the key
+Push an item into an array

-##### pull(key, element)
+##### pull(key, item)

-Remove an element from the key
+Pull an item from an array

 ##### add(key, number)

-Add a number to the key
+Add a number to a key value

 ##### remove(key, number)

-Remove a number from the key
+Remove a number from a key value

 ### Example